Tibi09/COP-MyLanguage/README.md

 - declarations in for loop definition are not supported.
 Please declare the iterator variable outside the loop

 Problems:
-- scoping of else part of if
+- mapping of else part of if
 - functions cannot return parameters
 - pure and non-pure functions (currently only non-pure functions available)